+A.9.
+When the Legislature amended the contract limit for public works to \$250,000, through Act 111 of the 2020 Regular Session, the Act delayed any further annual increases to the contract limit until February 1, 2025.

-- A.9.
-Yes, the Office of Facility Planning and Control (OFPC) is required to annually adjust the contract limit for public works by an amount not to exceed the previous year's increase in the Consumer Price Index (CPI).
+In 2025, the Office of Facility Planning and Control (OFPC) is required to resume annually adjusting the contract limit for public works by an amount not to exceed the previous year's increase in the Consumer Price Index (CPI).
 The CPI is commonly used when it is necessary to adjust prices or costs to account for the effect of inflation on the real value of various costs.

-Act 111 of the 2020 Regular Session increase the statutory contract limit for public works contracts to \$250,000 and delayed any further CPI increases until February 1, 2025. - Q.10.
-What items must be included to determine whether a public works contract must be bid? - A.10.
+Q.10.
+What items must be included to determine whether a public works contract must be bid?

+- A.10.
 R.S.
-38:2212(C)(1) provides that the following shall be included: - Labor; - Materials; - Equipment, as per rates in the latest edition of the Associated Equipment Dealers Rental Rate book; and - Administrative overhead, not to exceed fifteen percent. - Q.11.
+38:2212(C)(1) provides that the following shall be included: - Labor; - Materials; - Equipment, as per rates in the latest edition of the Associated Equipment Dealers Rental Rate book; and - Administrative overhead, not to exceed fifteen percent.

+Q.11.
 May a public entity construct a public work using its own employees without bidding?
 R.S.
+38:2212(N)

-38:2212(N) - A.11.
+A.11.
 Public works that are estimated to cost less than the contract limit may be undertaken by the public entity with its own employees.
 Any materials or supplies purchased in connection with the project must be procured in accordance with R.S.
 38:2212.1.
 (See, AG Op.
-No. 04-0079) Those contracts let by any public entity for public works estimated to cost more than the contract limit shall be advertised and let by contract to the lowest responsible and responsive bidder. - Q.12.
+No. 04-0079) Those contracts let by any public entity for public works estimated to cost more than the contract limit shall be advertised and let by contract to the lowest responsible and responsive bidder.

+Q.12.
 Is there a different contract limit for public works related to drainage projects to be done by regular maintenance employees of the St. Charles Parish governing authority?